Online Privacy

 It's not.
 Not even close.

 In many countries, ISPs are legally allowed to collect and sell this data.
-In the United States, ISPs can sell your browsing history to advertisers without your explicit consent — Congress rolled back the FCC's privacy rules in 2017, and they've never been restored.
+In the United States, ISPs can sell your browsing history to advertisers without your explicit consent — Congress rolled back the FCC's privacy rules in 2017 and they've never been restored.
 Your ISP doesn't need to hack you.
-They just read your DNS queries, which you've been broadcasting in plain text this entire time.
+They just read your DNS queries, which you've been broadcasting in plain text this whole time.

 Encrypted DNS fixes this.
-And it's one of the simplest, most impactful privacy upgrades you can make.
+And honestly, it's one of the simplest, most impactful privacy upgrades you can make.

-This is the critical gap that encrypted DNS closes.
+That's the gap encrypted DNS closes.

 DNS-over-HTTPS (DoH)

-DoH is supported directly in all major browsers — Chrome, Firefox, Edge, and Brave.
+DoH is supported directly in all major browsers — Chrome, Firefox, Edge, Brave.
 Firefox has had DoH enabled by default for US users since 2020.
 Google reports that over 35% of Chrome DNS queries now use encrypted DNS.

 DNS-over-TLS (DoT)